What are three ways that the US tried to reduce immigration?

 The first wave of immigrants that followed was primarily made up of Irish Catholics, driven in part by the promise of jobs and in part by the great potato famine of the 1840s.
 In 1880, the second wave of immigrants, primarily Italian and Russian, began to take over.

-See also Which is the unsafe country for females?
+See also Which cream is best for night cream?

 What challenges did immigrants face upon arrival in America?